Installing Intermapper on Debian and Ubuntu Linux Systems

 Starting Intermapper

 The Intermapper user interface is launched by executing the command intermapper.
 The installation process creates a link to that command in the directory /usr/local/bin - provided that the directory exists.
 To start the Intermapper UI, issue the command /usr/local/bin/intermapper.
-If that path does not exist, the path at which the link has been created can be seen in the output of the installation command and that path should be used instead.
+If that path does not exist, the path where the link is created can be seen in the output of the installation command and that path should be used instead.

 During installation, /usr/bin/local/intermapper is created if /usr/local/bin already exists, otherwise /opt/local/bin exists, then /opt/local/bin/intermapper is created.

-If you cannot run the command above, see Installing Remote Access.
+If you cannot run the command above, see Installing Remote Access on Debian/Ubuntu Systems.

 Starting Intermapper Flows